rene78/BitcoinMythBusters/README.md

 **Rebuttal**
 ```
-This is might be a danger once quantum computers with enough processing power are available (possibly 2035-2050) onwards.
+This might be a danger once quantum computers with enough processing power are available (possibly from 2035-2050).
 Work on post-quantum encryption standards is ongoing and would get implemented into the Bitcoin protocol, once the need arises.
 ```
 <details>